 Nominations for the Holberg Prize

-The Holberg Prize is an international prize awarded for outstanding contributions to research in the humanities, social sciences, law and theology.
-The nomination deadline is the 15 June, each year.
+The Holberg Prize is an international prize awarded annually for outstanding contributions to research in the humanities, social sciences, law and theology.
+The nomination deadline is 15 June each year.
 The Holberg Laureate is announced in March and the award ceremony takes place during the Holberg Week in early June.

-The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
-The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
-The prize winner must have had a decisive influence on international research.
+The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the humanities, social sciences, law or theology.
+The Prize may be awarded both for work within a particular academic discipline and for work of a cross-disciplinary nature.
+The recipient must have had a decisive influence on international research.

-The Prize is worth NOK 6 000,000 (approximately EUR 600,000 / USD 670,000).
+The Prize is worth NOK 6,000,000 (approximately EUR 585,000 / USD 700,000 per March 2021).
 The nomination deadline is 15 June each year.
 Please read through the requirements listed below and the nomination form guide before submitting your nomination.

-Scholars holding positions at universities, academies and other research institutions, are entitled to nominate candidates to the Holberg Prize.
+Scholars holding positions at universities, academies and other research institutions, are entitled to nominate candidates for the Holberg Prize.
 Please note that all text and attachments must be written in English.
-In the nomination form we ask that you provide the following:
+In the online nomination form, form we ask that you provide the following:

-- A statement of 1000-3000 characters (incl. spaces) justifying why the candidate should receive the Holberg Prize.
+- A statement of 1000-3000 characters (incl. spaces), explaining why the candidate should receive the Holberg Prize.

 - The candidate’s CV and publication list.

 - Names of three possible referees who know the candidate´s work and who can provide additional information if needed.